GM’s Cruise rolls out Origin, an autonomous electric vehicle with no steering wheel

 In California, where 65 companies currently hold autonomous vehicle testing permits, last month state administrative law officials gave final approval to regulatory changes that allow driverless vehicles weighing less than 10,001 pounds to operate on public roads.
 State officials first approved the change in April 2019.

 Cruise first introduced the concept of a Chevy Bolt with no steering wheel at CES in 2018.
-Any vehicle without things like steering wheels or gas or brake pedals must meet SAE Level 4 standards to operate on some public roads.
+Any vehicle without things like steering wheels or gas and brake pedals must meet SAE Level 4 standards to operate on some public roads.

-Autonomous vehicle testing from companies like Uber and Cruise are a common site on the streets of San Francisco, but with a driver behind the wheel of larger vehicles.
+Autonomous vehicle testing from companies like Uber and Cruise are a common sight on the streets of San Francisco, but with a driver behind the wheel of larger vehicles.

-Cruise CEO Dan Ammann said last summer the company planned to launch a driverless taxi service by the end of 2019.
-Cruise currently operates a ridesharing service in San Francisco but it’s only available for its employee to use.
-Ammann talked about a future that could include cargo delivery in addition to ridesharing.
+Cruise CEO Ammann said last summer the company planned to launch a driverless taxi service by the end of 2019.
+Cruise currently operates a ridesharing service in San Francisco, but it’s only available for its employees to use.
+Ammann talked about a future that could include cargo delivery in addition to ride-sharing.

-Last month, Ammann proclaimed in a Medium post that the world needs to move beyond human-driven single occupancy vehicles in the future and argued there’s a gap left unfilled today by public transportation systems, ridesharing services, or micro-mobility apps for scooter or bike rental.
+Last month, Ammann proclaimed in a Medium post that the world needs to move beyond human-driven single occupancy vehicles in the future and argued there’s a gap left unfilled today by public transportation systems, ridesharing services, and micro-mobility apps for scooter or bike rental.

-Analysts like Karim Lakhani and Marco Iansiti, authors of recently released Competing in the Age of AI, argue that autonomous vehicles may commoditize the auto manufacturing industry and reshape adjacent markets in a quest to make cars more like giant smartphones on wheels.
-Self-driving services can range from getting people to work or school to bringing them to shop at certain businesses or direct advertising, sales, and entertainment experiences for car occupants who are no longer concerned with driving.
+Analysts like Karim Lakhani and Marco Iansiti, authors of the recently released Competing in the Age of AI, argue that autonomous vehicles may commoditize the auto manufacturing industry and reshape adjacent markets in a quest to make cars more like giant smartphones on wheels.
+Self-driving services can range from getting people to work or school to bringing them to shop at certain businesses, to direct advertising, sales, and entertainment experiences for car occupants who are no longer concerned with driving.

-Cruise of course is not alone in its quest: While companies like Daimler and BMW — who has its own car without a steering wheel — push toward the creation of autonomous systems capable of Level 4 autonomy, startups like Zoox, Nuro, Driven are conducting a range of tests.
+Cruise of course is not alone in its quest: While companies like Daimler and BMW — who has its own car without a steering wheel — push toward the creation of autonomous systems capable of Level 4 autonomy, startups like Zoox, Nuro, and Driven are conducting a range of tests.
 Alphabet’s Waymo announced plans a year ago to open what it called the world’s first factory dedicated to the mass production of autonomous vehicles.

 Cruise also shared today that it plans to dedicate office space at facilities in San Francisco entirely to the company’s growing hardware team.

-Navigating the sometimes chaotic, and less than predictable streets of San Francisco, Cruise has trained autonomous systems to detect and get out of the way of emergency vehicles and learned how to evade double-parked cars.
+Navigating the sometimes chaotic and less than predictable streets of San Francisco, Cruise has trained autonomous systems to detect and get out of the way of emergency vehicles and learned how to navigate around double-parked cars.

-General Motors acquired self-driving vehicle startup Cruise in 2016 and through investments from companies like Honda now has a valuation of $9 billion.
+General Motors acquired self-driving vehicle startup Cruise in 2016.
+Through investments from companies like Honda, Cruise now has a valuation of $19 billion.